NShan9297/School_District_Analysis/README.md

 - We see an increase in the Overall passing percentage in the district:

   New Overall Passing Percentage

   75.8738 % (math)

   86.8273 % (reading)

   Old Overall Passing Percentage

   74.9808 % (math)

   85.80546 % (reading)

-- We see an decrease in the number of students passing in the district as well New Number of Students Passing
+- We see a decrease in the number of students passing in the district as well

+  New Number of Students Passing

   28939(math)

   33158 (reading)

   Old Number of Students Passing

   29370(math)

   33610 (reading)

 - Overall passing percentage

   Before: 65.1723%

   After: 64.85571%

 # **School Summary** #